Azure/Spark-Operationalization-On-Azure/README.md

 1. Provision a DSVM
 2. Install SSH software to access the DSVM
 3. Provision Azure Container Registry (ACR) to host your web service's container Azure Container Service cluster to host your remote web service.
+4. Provision an HDInsight Spark 2.0 cluster or use an existing one

 ### Provision DSVM